-\begin{theorem}\cite[Theorem~1.5]{benedetto2001modern} Let $H\subset G$ be a discrete subgroup of a locally compact Abelian (LCA) group $G$, with a discrete annihilator subgroup $H^{\perp}\subset\hat{G}$.
-Let $E\subset\hat{G}$ be any subset of finite Haar measure for which the cannonical surjective map
+\begin{theorem}\citep[Theorem~1.5]{benedetto2001modern} Let $H\subset G$ be a discrete subgroup of a locally compact Abelian (LCA) group $G$, with a discrete annihilator subgroup $H^{\perp}\subset\hat{G}$.
+Let $E\subset\hat{G}$ be any subset of finite Haar measure for which the canonical surjective map

 restricted to $E$ is a bijection, and define the sampling function